Rickmsd/namemaker/README.md

 In this example, you're not removing any symbols from the ends of your names, but are still removing any empty names and names that were saved in your file as 'N/A' or 'null'.
 The ability to specify names that count as “blank” allows you to copy from messy or incomplete data sources without having to do too much manual cleanup.

-Functions dedicated to importing and cleaning data are listed below:
+## Functions for importing and cleaning data:

 * `get_names_from_file(file_name)`:  Loads names from a file and returns them in a list.
 * `clean(names)`:  First strips non-alphanumeric characters from the beginning and end of the names, then removes any blank names from the list.
 Returns a new list.
 * `clean_blanks(names, blank_names = [])`:  Gets rid of any names that consist solely of non-alphanumeric characters, as well as any names specified in `blank_names`.
 Returns a new list.
 * `clean_extra_symbols(names)`:  Strips non-alphanumeric characters from the beginning and end of the names.
 Returns a new list.
 * `strip_non_alnum(name)`:  Strips non-alphanumeric characters from the beginning and end of a single name.
 Returns a string.

 # Manipulating NameSets
 While a typical usage of namemaker involves loading up some training data into a NameSet and using it as-is, NameSets can also be combined and altered in a variety of ways.